-Timeframe for this Outcome

-2019-2020

-Performance Target for "Met"

 Using a five-year rolling average, the number of degrees awarded (a) for Baccalaureate programs is greater than or equal to 8, (b) for Master's/First Professional is greater than or equal to 3.

-Performance Target for "Partially Met"

 Not Applicable.

-Performance Target for "Not Met"

 Using a five-year rolling average, the number of degrees awarded (a) for Baccalaureate programs is less than 8 (b) for Master's/First Professional is less than 3.

-Assessment Measure Used

 Enrollment and Graduation data extracted from Banner.

-Frequency of Assessment Annually.
+Annually.